 Twice baked, savory sweet potatoes stuffed with creamy goat cheese, sautéed balsamic onions and rosemary.
 Vegetarian.

-Poke holes on each side of each potato.
+Sweet Potatoes - Poke holes on all sides of each sweet potato.
 Rub the potatoes with olive oil and sprinkle with sea salt.
 Roast for 1 hour, or until easily pierced with a fork.

 Remove the sweet potatoes from the oven, let them cool for 10 minutes or until you can safely handle them.
-Cut each potato in half.
-Scoop out the insides into a bowl but leave a thin layer to support the skin.
+Cut each potato in half and scoop out the insides into a large bowl but leave a thin layer to support the skin.
 Be very careful to not tear the skin.

-Add the balsamic onions, garlic powder, dried rosemary, salt, pepper, and 1 T of goat cheese to the sweet potato filling.
-Mix until cheese is fully combined.
+Add the balsamic onions, garlic powder, dried rosemary, salt, pepper, and half of the goat cheese to the sweet potato filling.
+Mix until the cheese is fully combined.
 Scoop the mixture back into the potato skins, top with extra goat cheese, parmesan cheese, and a sprinkle of rosemary.
-Put the tray back in the oven for 15-20 minutes.
+Put the tray back in the oven for 15 minutes.

-Do you prefer a classic sweet potato with just butter and a sprinkle of cinnamon, or do you like a fully loaded sweet potato?
+Do you prefer a classic sweet potato with just a sprinkle of cinnamon or do you like a fully loaded sweet potato?
 What are your favorite toppings?